debate-watch/youtube-data-api-ruby/README.md

 Optionally run `bin/console` for an interactive prompt that will allow you to experiment.

-FYI - the tests expect you to use the [environment variable approach](#environment-variable) when specifying your YouTube API Key.
+FYI - the tests expect you to use the [environment variable configuration approach](#environment-variable) to specifying your YouTube API Key.

 ### Releasing